-Title IX Coordinator Bill Maultsby Director, Human Resources bmaultsby@sccnc.edu 910.642-7141 x310 A-Bldg, Rm 107
+Title IX Coordinator

+Mr. Bill Maultsby Director, Human Resources bill.maultsby@sccnc.edu 910.788.6310 A-Building, Room 107

-Title IX Deputy Coordinator Sylvia Cox Executive Dean, Student Services Sylvia.cox@sccnc.edu 910.642-7141 x381 A-Bldg, Rm 125
+Title IX Deputy Coordinator

+Ms. Sylvia Cox Vice President, Student Services sylvia.cox@sccnc.edu 910.788.6381 A-Building, Room 125

-When concerns are brought to their attention or when they suspect that sexual or gender discrimination may be present, they are required to initiate and/or oversee timely investigations and provide updates to the accuser and the accused.
-Initial investigations must be completed within 30 days from the date of the report; therefore all faculty and staff are required to cooperate fully, truthfully, and expediently with investigations as outline in this procedure.
+When concerns are brought to their attention or when they suspect that sexual or gender discrimination may be present, they are required to initiate and/or oversee timely investigations and provide updates to the accuser and the respondent.
+Initial investigations must be completed within 30 days from the date of the report; therefore, all faculty and staff are required to cooperate fully, truthfully, and expediently with investigations as outline in this procedure.